Skip to main content

 There are many opportunities to support language diversity in child and youth programs.
 Consider the following strategies and how you could include them in your daily interactions with children.

+• Learn cognates.
 There are many words that have become globally understood or that share common linguistic roots.
 For infants and toddlers, the sounds mama and papa are common in many languages.
 English-speaking preschoolers through pre-teens may enjoy discovering words they understand in non-English texts.
-For example, they may recognize the words dinosaurio or banana in a Spanish text.
+For example, they may recognize the words dinosaurio or banano in a Spanish text.
 Playing audio recordings or videos of spoken language may lead to more discoveries.
 They may recognize that the words sherbet or sorbet derived from the Arabic sharbaht (شربات).

+• Build on children’s existing knowledge.
 Use universal symbols recognized everywhere, such as the stop sign.
 Bring in pictures of stop signs from around the world.
 For preschool age children, offer a simple vote: “What does this sign mean?
 Stop or Go.”
 Hold discussions about the similarities and differences in language and the ways people use symbols to communicate.
 Work together to find more symbols from around the world that the children can “read.”
 With school-age children, explore a written language and encourage them to search the internet or library for information to learn about which countries and cultures use that language.

+• Add words to your own language.
 Switch up a common routine.
 For example, if you usually get children’s attention by saying, “If you can hear me, touch your nose” or “clap your hands,” Try saying: “If you can hear me, touch your nariz” or “clap your manos.”
 Model the movements while you say the words.
 For older children, try introducing a new greeting each week.
 Look online to learn how to pronounce the greeting accurately before you teach it to the children.
 See if children can guess the language or guess which country uses the greeting.

+• Share a song, rhyme, or folktale in its original language.
 Learn about language and culture through powerful tools like songs, rhymes, and folktales.
 You may read these materials yourself, or you may use audio recordings or online videos.
 There are many resources available to help you identify high quality language materials.
 In the Explore section of this lesson, you will learn about resources to help you in this work.

+• Read, talk, and sing every day.
 The best way to build a second language is to build a strong first language.
 Be sure you read, talk, and sing every day with each child.

 Explore